 Why am I getting an error when I use User.login() in the Base44 SDK?
 What should I use instead?

-User.login(), so if you try to use it in your code, you will see an error.To log users in, always use base44.auth.redirectToLogin(nextUrl).
+User.login(), so if you try to use it in your code, you will see an error.To handle login on apps without custom login pages, always use base44.auth.redirectToLogin(nextUrl).
 This method sends the user to the login page and brings them back to your site after they sign in.If you are having issues with authentication, check that you are using this correct method in your app.Incorrect (will cause an error):base44.auth.redirectToLogin instead.Can I preview the signup form on my app?

 Can I preview the signup form on my app?